 This is the daily mission of the Good Shepherd Sisters, Salesian Sisters, Comboni Sisters and Sisters of Our Lady of the Missions, who have always worked at the grass root level to promote human rights in the Southern countries of the world.
 The result of this ongoing commitment, uninterrupted by the pandemic, to reduce the social and educational impact, especially on girls between 10 and 20, has been detailed in the report “How are the Girls?
-A study on the Rights of Girls in six countries during the Covid-19 Pandemic, which was presented on December 7, 2022, at the UISG (International Union Superiors General) in Piazza di Ponte Sant’Angelo, Rome.
+A study on the Rights of Girls in six countries during the Covid-19 Pandemic, which will be presented on December 7, 2022, at the UISG (International Union Superiors General) in Piazza di Ponte Sant’Angelo, Rome.

-The four congregations have collected data in six countries for a year to evaluate the impact of Covid-19 on girls, in terms of their daily life and protection of human rights.
+The four congregations have collected data in six countries for a year to evaluate the impact of Covid-19 on girls, in terms of their daily life and the protection of human rights.
 The countries involved in the research, namely Kenya, South Sudan, India, Nepal, Ecuador and Peru include some of the most marginalized communities of our world.

 The socio-economic integration of the youth in the most vulnerable countries was an ongoing challenge even before the pandemic.
 Today, girls are still the ones who are affected the most, and almost irreversibly, by the health emergency.
 The school closure and the change to homeschooling have worsened the inequalities between the most privileged and the most vulnerable.
 It was estimated that closures and restrictions forced millions of girls from developing countries to drop out of school since March 2020 and many of them never went back.
 In many cases, this resulted in early marriages and other forms of violence and exploitation.